 For a complete guide to all the events at the River to River Festival, visit rivertorivernyc.com.

-Formerly known as the Siren Music Festival in Coney Island, this event produced by The Village Voice has relocated to Lower Manhattan.
+This event produced by The Village Voice takes place along the Hudson River.
 The free festival features both well-known and emerging musical artists who perform live all day long.

 To view the musical line-up, see villagevoice.com/4knots.